SergiyRedko/SENG533Project/README.md

 First, you should start the virtual environment: `.\venv\Scripts\activate.bat`

-Now, install all required python modules: `pip install -r requirements.txt`
+Now, install all required Python modules: `pip install -r requirements.txt`

 ## Run and Replicate Our Tests